Clark University Style Guide

 commas—In quotes, commas always go inside the second quotation mark — no exceptions.
 Use a comma in numbers greater than 999: Clark has more than 2,000 students.

-Communication and Culture—No "s" on Communication.
+Cultural Studies and Communication—No "s" on Communication.

 compound modifiers (a.k.a compound adjectives)—When a compound modifier-two or more words that express a single concept-precedes a noun, use hyphens to link all the words in the compound except the adverb very and all adverbs that end in -ly: a first-quarter touchdown, a bluish-green dress, a full-time job, a tuition-free year, a liberal-arts college, a high-school teacher, a know-it-all attitude, fifth-year-free program, an easily remembered rule.